Regularized Online Allocation Problems: Fairness and Beyond

-The first part of assumption is required to guarantee that the optimization problem is convex.
-The third part guarantees that the conjugate of the regularizer has bounded subgradient, while the last part imposes that the regularizer is bounded.
-Proposition~\ref{prop:examples} in Appendix~\ref{sec:constraints_for_examples} immediately implies that the assumption is satisfied by all examples we consider in this paper.

 Strong convexity of the reference function is a standard assumption for the analysis of mirror descent algorithms~\citep{bubeck2015convex}.
 The previous assumptions imply, among other things, that the projection step \eqref{eq:dual_update} of the algorithm always admits a solution.
-First, continuity of the regularizer implies that $\cD$ is closed by Proposition 1.1.6 of \cite{bertsekas2009convex}.
+To see this, note that continuity of the regularizer implies that $\cD$ is closed by Proposition 1.1.6 of \cite{bertsekas2009convex}.
 The objective is continuous and coercive.
 Therefore, the projection problem admits an optimal solution by Weierstrass theorem.
 We here use the $\ell_1$ norm to define strong convexity in the dual space (i.e., in $\mu$-space), which is the dual norm of the $\ell_{\infty}$ norm that, in turn, is the norm used in the primal space as per Assumption~\ref{ass:p}.

 Algorithm~\ref{al:sg} only takes an initial dual variable and a step-size as inputs, and is thus simple to implement.
 In practice, the step-size can be tuned, similar to other online first-order methods.
 We analyze the performance of our algorithm in the Section~\ref{sec:performance}.
 In some cases, though, the constraint set $\cD$ can be complicated, but a proper choice of the reference function may make the descent step \eqref{eq:dual_update} easily computable (in linear time or with a closed-form solution).
 In the rest of this section, we discuss the constraint sets $\cD$ and suitable references function $h$ for each of the examples.